astral-sh/ruff/README.md

 Options:
       --config <CONFIG>
-          Path to the `pyproject.toml` file to use for configuration -v, --verbose
+          Path to the `pyproject.toml` or `ruff.toml` file to use for configuration -v, --verbose
           Enable verbose logging
   -q, --quiet